Web privacy statement

 Use of site visit data

-The Authority website collects site visit data as described above to understand user trends at an aggregate level and improve web performance, web services and website maintenance.
+The Authority website collects site visit data as described above to understand user trends at an aggregate level and improve website content, web performance, web services and website maintenance.
 To the extent that site visit data could make you visible, we will not attempt to do so.
 The Authority may also use site visit information for security audits to protect against threats from hackers, and for other lawful law enforcement and security purposes.

 Disclosure of site visit data